landonb/dubs-vim/README.rst

 Open the file ``dubs_all/dubs_projects.vim`` and add your project paths to the list of projects.
-This list is display when your search with either ``\g`` or the ``F4`` mappings.
+This list is displayed when your search with either ``\g`` or the ``F4`` mappings.

 3. Hack away.